quipuapp/api-v1-docs/source/includes/_simplified_invoices.md

 Attr. name |  Constraints
 ---------- |  -----------
-kind | REQUIRED <br> Accepted values: `income` or `expenses` number | For income simplified invoices we recommend leave it blank, and Quipu will assign it (and they also need to be unique within a fiscal year). issue_date | REQUIRED <br> Format: `YYYY-mm-dd` paid_at  | Format: `YYYY-mm-dd` payment_method | Accepted valued: `cash`, `bank_transfer`, `bank_card`, `direct_debit`, `paypal`, `check`, `factoring`
+kind | REQUIRED <br> Accepted values: `income` or `expenses` filing_number | For income simplified invoices we recommend leave it blank, and Quipu will assign it (and they also need to be unique within a fiscal year). issue_date | REQUIRED <br> Format: `YYYY-mm-dd` paid_at  | Format: `YYYY-mm-dd` payment_method | Accepted valued: `cash`, `bank_transfer`, `bank_card`, `direct_debit`, `paypal`, `check`, `factoring`